Alexander-Qinn/cse15l-lab-reports/lab-report-1-week-2.md

 Next I `$ ssh cs15lwi22zz@ieng6.ucsd.edu` to sign in.
 Then I go to the unlogged in terminal to `scp [fileName]] [userName] : [Directory]`\
-Finally I go back to my school account terminal to compile and run using my java and javac commands.
+Finally I go back to my school account terminal to compile and run using my java and javac commands
+This in total is 6 keystrokes

 Although SCP is a good method rsync is much faster as explained below!